andytudhope/thebluebook/source/fugue-i/index.md

 Links, consciously mapped, take on many added layers of significance.
 Rather than linking exact words or phrases I’ve borrowed to the context they come from, I’ve “traced” each poem out.
 This has given me the opportunity to add a few, stray words to the bottom of each piece, and have those words then form a track from the poem to just about any other place on our motherEarth_motherBoard.

 The result of “coding” the links by hand is that I’ve got to look at the actual URLs quite closely, and there are many hidden delights in them.
-Like the fact that an Ibn ‘Arabi link points to Plato, Stanford, and education in general; or how only one poem lacks any trace, and only one other uses a link in it’s actual body, and that link goes to Twitter (of all places!) for the definition of a Greek word.
+Like the fact that an Ibn ‘Arabi link points to Plato, Stanford, and education in general; or a hidden reference to Gutenberg that takes you to a favourite sci-fi short story of mine; or how only one poem lacks any trace, and only one other uses a link in it’s actual body, and that link goes to Twitter (of all places!) for the definition of a Greek word.

 We can do even weirder things though, right?
 Each link can have a description, which is great, because I can add metalinguistic significance to my words (which only shows up if you hover above the links on certain screens).
 This served a practical purpose at first - I’m worried about decaying YouTube links, so need to leave notes for myself about what links to what in case the content disappears in the future.
 Links to other places are often self-explanatory, and carry treasures that are best left to discover on your own, so I have left those undescribed.